basho/riak_kv/docs/tabular_buckets.md

 the table and requests Riak Core to store the DDL as a new bucket type property.

-To ensure the bucket type operation is consistent, the bucket type activation request is focused through the Riak Core Claimant.
-The Claimant orchestrates the activity of creating and activating the bucket type which culminates in the plumtree broadcast of the bucket type metadata around the cluster.
+To ensure the bucket type operation is consistent, the bucket type activation request is serialized through the Riak Core Claimant.
+The Claimant orchestrates the activity of creating and activating the bucket type which results in the plumtree broadcast of the bucket type metadata around the cluster.

 Since LevelDB and Riak KV are unaware of the Riak TS record format, translation